 Your sixth reason is The Swedish Woman.
 In an elevator awash with blood, a man lies dead.
 Can Ms N and Tatiana identify the murderer before the 100% untainted-by-corruption-of-any-kind Minister of Justice, who is present in the lobby, can summon the police?
 A whodunnit thriller.

 The seventh reason is The Three Heads.
-Can brilliant marketing, social media and the coolest pop star on earth save Tatiana’s hotel, the Caravanserai Ultra-Platinum, nestling inside a hollowed-out mountain above a relic-strewn plain and accessible only via three separate and perhaps not entirely modern or safe airlines?
+Can marketing, social media and the coolest pop star on earth save Tatiana’s loss-making hotel, the Caravanserai Ultra-Platinum, nestling inside a hollowed-out mountain above a relic-strewn plain and accessible only via three separate and perhaps not entirely modern or safe airlines?
 Is there really a flea infestation?
 Only Ms N knows the answer.